 - Protect the Pool: Make sure the pool is covered to prevent a messy clean-up after high winds.
 You may want to find out whether the pool pump should be turned off and put away, although this will depend on the make and model of your pump.

 - Trim the Trees: As we mentioned before, trees can cause serious damage in high winds and thunderstorms.
 Make sure that your trees are well-trimmed and cleared of broken branches and other issues.
 This should be done before storm season and before wind advisories happen, so be sure to plan for this ahead of time.
 For best results, have a landscaper or tree-trimmer service inspect your property for potential problems with your trees.

 What Should I Do After a Wind Advisory Has Passed?

 Once it’s safe to go out and the high winds have passed on, go outside and take a look at your home.
 If you notice missing shingles on the roof, peeling siding, water pouring off the sides of the house, or other signs of exterior damage, it’s time to make repairs to fix the issues before they get worse.

-If you suspect that there are issues that will affect your home’s performance after a storm, high winds, or other heavy weather, call a trusted professional remodeling company right away.
+If you suspect that there are issues that will affect your home’s performance after a storm, high winds, or other heavy weather, call a trusted professional roofing company right away.
 The right company will send a contractor to come over and perform an inspection for you.
-The contractor will be able to spot issues and will offer solutions to fix or replace them.
-As long as your materials are well-maintained and of good quality, having them inspected regularly will help you to save money and keep your home well-protected.
+The roofing contractor will be able to spot wind damage issues and will offer solutions to fix or replace them.
+As long as your roofing materials are well-maintained and of good quality, having them inspected regularly will help you to save money and keep your home well-protected.

 In Kansas City, our team at Smart Exteriors is proud to be one of the area’s most trusted home improvement companies.
 If you are concerned about high winds and wind damage or are worried about your home’s roofing, siding, windows, or gutters, we can help.
 For more information about our services, give us a call now or fill out our online form to schedule a free, no-obligation estimate.